stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 Unfound Objects
 ===============

-Under certain combinations of failures Ceph may complain about ``unfound`` objects::
+Under certain combinations of failures Stone may complain about ``unfound`` objects::

-	ceph health detail
+	stone health detail
 	HEALTH_WARN 1 pgs degraded; 78/3778 unfound (2.065%)
 	pg 2.4 is active+degraded, 78 unfound

 This means that the storage cluster knows that some objects (or newer copies of existing objects) exist, but it hasn't found copies of them.
-One example of how this might come about for a PG whose data is on ceph-osds 1 and 2:
+One example of how this might come about for a PG whose data is on stone-osds 1 and 2:

 * 1 goes down